rhyolight/numenta-web/packages/numenta.com/pages/_content/_left.md

 fastest path to machine intelligence, and creating intelligent machines is important for the continued success of humankind.

-We are at the beginning of a thrilling new era of computing that will unfold over the coming decades, and we invite you to learn about how our approach is helping to advance the state of brain theory and machine intelligence.

 ___

-In October 2018 we released a major new paper that describes a framework for how the cortical column works.
+**A New Theory for Intelligence and Cortical Function** In October 2018 we released a major new theory for intelligence and cortical computation.
+We have several resources available for you to learn more.
 * Read the paper
 * Read the companion paper
 * Watch the video